kinorca/Kagimori/README.md

 Protocol Buffers definition files using for APIs in this project are licensed under the **Apache License 2.0**.
 See the [API_LICENSE](./API_LICENSE) file for details.

-Copyright 2025 SiLeader and Kinorca
+Copyright 2025 SiLeader and Kinorca.